Nikolai Vlasov: World War II

 On the morning of 29 July 1943 Vlasov's Yak-1 was shot down by enemy by anti-aircraft artillery fire over Leningrad.
 Vlasov was thrown out of his plane when it crashed into the ground; he survived, but due to the extent of his injuries was unconscious when German troops found him.
 Upon waking up in captivity he was heavily confused, but because they hadn't taken away his medals he thought that he was not a captive and tried to walk a few meters, only to be stopped by guards.
 After failing to get him to cooperate with the Axis he was put on a freight train and sent concentration camp near the city of Lodz in occupied Poland.
 In spring 1944 he made his first escape attempt but failed and was relocated to a prison in Würzburg, Germany.
 Not wanting his precious gold star medal to be taken away by the Germans if something were to happen to him, Vlasov gave the medal to another prisoner to hold on to – general Mikhail Lukin, who lost his leg in the war; Lukin hid the medal by sewing it into his belt.
-Vlasov then planned a second escape attempt, in which he pretended to be sick and then tried to climb out of a hospital window, but after being caught he was sent to Mauthausen concentration camp in Austria.
+Vlasov then planned a second escape attempt, in which he pretended to be sick and then tried to climb out of a hospital window, but after being caught he was sent to Mauthausen concentration camp in Austria (then part of Nazi Germany).
 He then attempted to organize a prisoner uprising upon the approach of Soviet troops, but after one member of his inner circle betrayed him to the SS, he was tortured and burned alive in a crematorium oven on 26 January 1945.
 Despite his death the uprising went on and on 3 February 1945 a group of roughly 500 prisoners attacked a portion of the fence and escaped from the camp.